The goldsmiths tale

 Regulations and central banks

 Measures have been taken to forestall financial crises and to deal with them if they occur.
 Banks needed to have a minimum amount of gold available in order to pay depositors.
 Central banks were instituted to support banks by supplying additional gold if too many depositors came in to collect their gold.
 Central banks could still run out of gold but this was solved when the gold backing of currencies was ended.
-Nowadays a central bank can print new dollars or euros to cope with a shortfall.
+Nowadays central banks can print new dollars or euros to cope with a shortfall.